Published: July 11, 2019

 - Leverage social media.
 When it comes to trade show promotion, take advantage of social buzz leading up to the event.
 Engage with other attendees or organizations in an organic way to get the conversation started even before you’re in the same room.

 How can you use digital marketing during the show?

 - Create an experience.
 Digital tactics can be used to take your booth from ordinary to extraordinary.
 Stand out from the crowd by skipping the straight-up sales pitch and creating an experience attendees will remember.
-For instance, you could use virtual reality to create an interactive demo of your product.
+For instance, you could use virtual or augmented reality to create an interactive demo of your product.
 Take a look at how some companies are using AR to stand out from the crowd.